Okay, inexplicably Google likes to bring people searching for my blog to this very page. Not sure why but hey ho…

 That should usher in a new era of maturity.
 Well, that’s my hope anyway and indeed should entitle me to parenting duties ‘tax rebate’.

 Born in the countryside in the Beatles decade, I have always been a shy dude and still remain so till this day.
 Wasn’t that exposed until my teens when I hit the city and boy, was that an experience.
 I felt dizzy and was like a rabbit caught in headlights.
 Bizarrely, I walked towards the headlights rather than away from it.

 Little wonder I needed glasses in my late thirties.
 All that photo-exposure must have done some damage to my eyesight.

-I have lived in 3 countries, the last one being good ol’ Great Britain, where I still reside and ply my trade today.
+I have lived in 3 countries, the last one and current one being good ol’ Great Britain, where I still reside and ply my trade today.
 It is a little rainy and cold but I love it all the same.

-Having lived in both the developing world and the developed world, I believe I have great insights into health and healthcare on both divides.
+Having lived in both the developing world and the developed world, I believe I have great insights into health and healthcare on both sides of the divide.

 What are my qualifications?

 Do you really need to know this?
 Okay, if you insist.
 Here we go.
 I am a Medical Doctor first and foremost and also a Gynaecologist & Obstetrician on the specialization level.